antony-jr/QAppImageUpdate/README.md

 * *Easy to Use API* - Made some effort to match Qt's style.

-* *Cyclic API, No use of mutex* - The whole library is fully cyclic and therefore no mutex is used.(Only signals and slots.)
+* *Cyclic and Async API* - The whole library is fully cyclic and Async.(Only signals and slots.)

 * *Pure C++* - Ported most of the legacy Zsync code to C++.